Need help with your Discussion

 Purchasing

 The purchasing process is well aligned with MRP and can be used effectively for optimal purchases.
 MRP helps determine the estimated number of items required as inputs for the final product.
-When customers demand the end product more, then more raw materials will be required during production.
-Therefore, MRP helps in determining how many items should be purchased, the items in hand and those committed to manufacturing.
+When customers demand the end product more, more raw materials will be needed during production.
+Therefore, MRP helps determine how many items should be purchased, the items in hand, and those committed to manufacturing.

 Production

-The process of production is closely linked to the purchase process since one depends on the other.
-For production to take place, individual items for end product need to be available.
+The production process is closely linked to the purchase process since one depends on the other.
+For presentation to occur, individual end-product items must be available.
 MRP comes in during the determination of the number or amount of products that need to be produced.
-The number of items produced must be neither too much nor too low.
+The number of items made must be neither too much nor too low.
 Customers should not miss the product availability when they need it.
-On the other hand, if too many products are produced, then more storage is needed increasing the cost.
+On the other hand, if too many products are produced, more storage is required increasing the cost.

 Sales

-It is imperative to be aware of the prospective customer demands and when they require the products, To maximize the sales in a manufacturing company.
+To maximize sales in a manufacturing company, it is imperative to be aware of future customer demands and when they require the products.
 This way, the company will be ready to satisfy the customer demands while being careful not to produce too much when the demand is projected to reduce.
-MRP helps to this extent because it can determine the demands, allowing the sales process to change effectively.
+MRP helps to this extent because it can determine the needs, allowing the sales process to change effectively.

 A list of operating characteristics that render MRP ineffective or undesirable (when should a client not implement MRP).